Odd Plumbing Discoveries

 Everyone has been there: a clogged toilet.
 Usually, a clog can be resolved quickly with just a few minutes of plunging.
 But when DIY-methods don’t result in a working commode, it’s necessary to have a professional plumber inspect the issue.
 Most often, there’s a reasonable cause of the clog: flushing feminine products, cotton balls, or other toiletries not meant for the toilet, a problem with the sewer line, or a problem with the toilet’s vent.
 However, sometimes, the issue is a bit stranger.
 Here is a list of some of the weirdest things removed from clogged toilets.

 In 2011, an Australian janitor was going about his daily business, cleaning the bathrooms at his work, when he noticed that one of the toilets was filled with a significant amount of cash: over $90,000.
-A plumber was called, and he found over $1,000 in the pipes.
+A plumber arrived, and he found over $1,000 in the pipes.
 No one came forward to claim the money, and in 2014, a magistrate ordered that the bulk of the cash should go to the honest janitor who found it.
 He was allowed to keep over $76,000 of the dirty money, with $18,000 of the haul diverted to the state.

 An English tyke accidentally flushed his one-week-old cocker spaniel puppy down the toilet in 2009.
 After firefighters failed to reach the pup, named Dyno, professional plumbers had to use special camera equipment to locate the dog.
 They found little Dyno about twenty yards from the house, alive and well.
 The plumber nudged the puppy with the camera until a firefighter could reach him through a maintenance hole and brought to safety.
 The little boy was attempting to bathe Dyno because the dog had gotten muddy in the yard; he thought that he could wash Dyno by flushing the toilet.
 Thanks to a team effort, Dyno was safe, and the little boy apologized profusely, promising never to do it again.